Image source

 What is going on with seals 197 and 198?
 The image representing Set is undergoing changes.
 Sometimes it is as the traditional Set animal, and sometimes it is different.
 Could it be in the second Dynasty, they hadn't quite decided on its exact representation?

-Meanwhile, here is another of Khasekhemwy's seal impressions:
+Meanwhile, here are some photos of Khasekhemwy's seal impressions:

 Period - Dynasty 2 (2686BCE-2890BCE)